 Doug Blank, Bryn Mawr - Doug talked about how Jupyter is changing education at his college.
 Everything is a notebook there.
 Students submit notebooks for their homework assignments.
 They've built many extensions to Jupyter to support this.
 The most fascinating is they have kernels for many other languages like BASIC, Assembly, and Pascal.
 I am going to set these up on my computer very soon.

 Sylvain Corlay, Bloomberg - Sylvain is a quant at Bloomberg.
 He showed us a demo of a new plotting library called bqplot they will share with the community.
 He employed ipython widgets to interact with the charts.
-And the widget that got a round of applause from the audience?
-An ipython gamepad widget.
-I didn't even know that was possible!
-Glad I have a gamepad already.
-Can't wait to put that to use analyzing data!

 These were just a few of yesterday's speakers.
 The attendees were supportive and bright as well.
 I had many thought provoking conversations about data analysis and now have a list of tools I want to learn about as soon as I can.